-For example, a friend is teasing you for not wanting to go to the club.
-Is she saying something like, "You never want to go clubbing with us, but I know you still like dancing.
+For example, a friend teased you for not wanting to go to a nightclub.
+Did she saying something like, "You never want to go clubbing with us, but I know you still like dancing.
 I bet you have all-night dance parties with your dogs to get your fix"?
-Or does she just say, "Wow, you're so boring."
+Or did she just say, "Wow, you're so boring."
 Whether it made you laugh or not, the first comment was all about sharing a weird, humorous premise.
 Even if the second comment is delivered in a joking style, the message isn't funny.
 You'd have to wonder why she went out of her way to say it.

 Is the content of the comment straight-out mean?